How to Make a Pumpkin Planter

 If, for some reason, your plant does look dry the day of the big meal, water lightly around the soil line.
-Remember, that you do not have a drainage hole.
-Do not overwater it as this will cause the pumpkin to rot!
-If you are taking cuttings instead of using flowers, you may use styrofoam when placing the cuttings inside the pumpkin.
+Remember that you do not have a drainage hole.
+Do not overwater it, as this will cause the pumpkin to rot!
+If you take cuttings instead of flowers, you may use styrofoam when placing the cuttings inside the pumpkin.
 Feel free to add some sphagnum moss to fill in holes and cascade down the sides of the pumpkin!

 For more updates, visit our Facebook page!